top of page

 Is Uluwatu good for beginner surfing?

 Yes, absolutely!
-While the main peak at Suluban is famous for its advanced waves, the surrounding areas make it a fantastic destination to learn.
+While the main peak at Suluban is famous for its advanced waves, the surrounding areas make it a fantastic destination to learn surfing for beginner.
 So, can beginner surf in Uluwatu?
-Yes, as long as you choose the right beach and with coach or guide.
+Yes, as long as you choose the right beach and with coach or guide during surfing.

 Where to surf in Uluwatu for beginners?

-To safely catch your first waves and experience the magic of a surf Bali Uluwatu trip, head to these beginner-friendly spots:
+To safely catch your first waves and experience the magic of a surf Bali Uluwatu trip, head to these beginner-friendly spots or surf points:

-• Baby Padang (Padang-Padang Right): The ultimate beginner spot with mellow, forgiving waves that roll gently toward the channel.
+• Baby Padang (Padang-Padang Right): The ultimate beginner spot in Uluwatu Bali for new surfer with mellow, forgiving waves that roll gently toward the channel.

-• Thomas Beach: A stunning stretch of white sand with softer waves perfect for practicing your pop-up.
+• Thomas Beach: A stunning stretch of white sand with softer waves perfect for practicing your pop-up beginner surfer.

-• Balangan: During high tide and smaller swells, the inside section of Balangan is fantastic for learners.
+• Balangan: During high tide and smaller swells, the inside section of Balangan is fantastic for learns surfing in Uluwatu.

 • Get a lesson with a local surf guide: Local knowledge is everything.
-A guide not only teach how to surf but share about the beach and battlefield around, keep you safe, push you into the best waves, and teach you reef etiquette.
+A guide not only teach how to surf but share about the beach and battlefield around, keep you safe, push you into the best waves, and teach you reef etiquette around Bali.

 • Wear protection for the sun: The Bali sun is intense.
-Always wear sunscreen with zinc on your face and a rash guard to protect your skin.
+Always wear sunscreen with zinc and natural ingredients on your face and a rash guard to protect your skin and the ocean.

-• Rent on the sand: There is no need to buy a board right away; most of these beaches have plenty of stalls where you can rent a surfboard for the day.
+• Rent on the beach: There is no need to buy a board right away when you want to surf in Bali; most of these beaches have plenty of stalls store where you can rent a surfboard for the day.
 But if you take a surf lesson the price it's already include the board.

 What you will learn as a beginner surfer?

-During your first few sessions, your local guide will focus on the fundamentals:
+During your first few sessions, your local guide will focus on the fundamentals of surfing:

 • Stand up: Mastering the pop-up motion from your stomach to your feet.